tinhpham2004/DAFA/README.md

 <h2 id="technologies">Technologies🤖</h2>

-> Flutter, Firebase, OpenAI and Agora are Google's technologies that allow us to realize the solution by creating a high-performance mobile application.
+> Flutter, Firebase, OpenAI and Agora are technologies that allow us to realize the solution by creating a high-performance mobile application.
 With these technologies, we are extremely confident in developing our ideas:
 - ![Flutter](https://img.shields.io/badge/Flutter-%2302569B.svg?style=for-the-badge&logo=Flutter&logoColor=white)